 “I was brought up in a loving and protective family atmosphere, without ever realizing the hardships of life that a lot of people have to go through,” Rashmi tells the team.

 Rashmi was leading an easy-going and comfortable life when she came in contact with an artisan community, who had expertise in hand weaving fine fabrics with intricate designs & motifs.
 Their art was beautiful, but they could not compete with the power-loom fabric available in the marketplace.
 While they were so good at their art, they still had no prospect of good income.
 The lack of access to a market and the technology-driven competition were taking their toll on the artisans and the art was dying along with their spirits.
 They were forcing their next generation to work as cheap laborers rather than pursue their rich art and culture.
 “That made me realize that there was a lot more in life and that I should try to make a difference, however small it may be,” Rashmi shared.
 She continued: “There had to be a bigger purpose of my being.”

 Rashmi left her job and spent some time with the community, helping them design modern products and identify ways to reach the market.
-They designed modern products using their art and held exhibitions in various parts of the country, getting them appreciation for their art and business.
 This gave the artisans a lot of confidence and hope for their art.
 At the same time, the entire experience helped Rashmi visualize a process which could be used to support various artisans achieve economic sustainability and growth.

 This was the time when she came across the concept of Fair Trade.
 She finds Fair Trade a perfect model of sustainable development through ethical trade and a powerful solution to the social & economic development of the marginalized & underprivileged communities, especially in the developing third world.